hl748/Google-Books-React-Search/09-NodeJS/01-Activities/31-Stu_Callback-Review/README.md

 * Open the `Unsolved/index.js` file and take a moment to examine the provided code:

-  * The `fs.readFile` method is being used to read the `animals.json` file.
+  * The `fs.readFile` method is being used to read the `animals.json` file

   * Since the JSON data retrieved using `fs.readFile` is a string, we're calling `JSON.parse` to parse the string to a JSON object.

+const

   * We're allocating two empty arrays called `dogs` and `cats`.

-* After understanding the provided code, write code to loop through `animalJSON` and for each animal object, check its `species` property.
+* After understanding the provided code, write code to lo p through `animalJSON` and for each animal object, check its `species` property.
 If an animal is a `dog`, push it to the `dogs` array, else push it to the `cats` array.

 * After looping through every animal, convert both the `dogs` and `cats` arrays to JSON strings using `JSON.stringify`.
 Save the stringified versions of the arrays to new variables.